Springboi8389/Meta-Rift-DK1/README.md

-Oculus Rift Development Kit 1
+Meta Rift Development Kit 1
 =======

-Firmware, Schematics, and Mechanicals for the Oculus Rift Development Kit 1.
+Firmware, Schematics, and Mechanicals for the Meta Rift Development Kit 1.

 Firmware
 --------